LIMCA: LLM for Automating Analog In-Memory Computing Architecture Design Exploration: Introduction

-This work introduces the first LLM-driven automated design exploration framework for IMC crossbar architectures dubbed \texttt{LIMCA} to generate design under Power, Area, and Accuracy (PAA) constraints as highlighted in Table \ref{comp}.
-The inherent challenges of IMC design—including the need for precise circuit specifications, the consideration of complex analog behaviors, and the trade-offs among multiple competing objectives—present both unique opportunities and challenges for LLM-based automation.
-The overview in Fig.~\ref{fig:breif_overview} illustrates the use of \texttt{LIMCA} in both Design Space Exploration (DSE) and Automated Design Generation (ADG).
-Therefore, the core questions we seek to answer are the following-- \textit{(RQ-1)} \textit{Can we automate IMC design to address the growing shortage of specialized hardware in the semiconductor industry?} \textit{(RQ-2)} \textit{How can we deploy LLMs without cost-intensive fine-tuning? and can we effectively perform and evaluate design space exploration?} \textit{(RQ-3)} \textit{Despite automating hardware generation via LLMs, the validation scheme requires human intervention.
-Can this be fully automated?} To answer these questions, this work presents the following contributions. \begin{itemize} \item A Design Space Exploration framework, dubbed \texttt{LIMCA} with Automatic Design Generation that leverages LLMs to map domain knowledge and introduces a fine-tuning-free approach for generating user-constrained designs from the space and generating the design of their choice. \item \texttt{LIMCA} implements an automated validation strategy, eliminating human intervention, a No-Human-In-Loop (NHIL) approach ensuring efficient and scalable design evaluation. \item An extensive open-source IMC dataset containing detailed variations of designs, along with PAA metrics for both analog and general IMC architectures, which can be used to fine-tune any model. \end{itemize}
+This work introduces the first LLM-driven automated design exploration framework for IMC crossbar architectures dubbed \texttt{LIMCA} to generate design under user defined Power, Area, and Accuracy (PAA) constraints as highlighted in Table \ref{comp}.
+The inherent challenges of IMC design including the need for precise circuit specifications, the consideration of complex analog behaviors, and the trade-offs among multiple competing objectives present both unique opportunities and challenges for LLM-based automation.
+Therefore, the core questions we seek to answer are the following-- \textit{(RQ-1)} \textit{Can we automate IMC design to address the growing shortage of specialized hardware in the semiconductor industry?} \textit{(RQ-2)} \textit{How can we deploy LLMs without cost-intensive fine-tuning? and can we effectively perform and evaluate Design Space Exploration (DSE)?} \textit{(RQ-3)} \textit{Can the major time consuming validation pipeline be fully automated?} To answer these questions, this work presents the following contributions.
+(1) A DSE framework, \texttt{LIMCA} with Automatic Design Generation that leverages LLMs to map domain knowledge and introduces a fine-tuning-free approach for generating user-constrained designs from the space and generating the design of their choice.
+(2) \texttt{LIMCA} implements an automated validation strategy, eliminating human intervention, a No-Human-In-Loop (NHIL) approach ensuring efficient and scalable design evaluation.
+(3) An extensive open-source IMC dataset containing detailed variations of designs, along with PAA metrics for analog IMC.

+{Beyond these contributions, \texttt{LIMCA} provides four unique capabilities that distinguish it from existing tools: $(i)$ \textit{Natural Language DSE Interface} users specify constraints in plain English rather than explicit parameter values; $(ii)$ \textit{Autonomous Design Navigation} unlike lookup-based approaches, \texttt{LIMCA} proposes design solutions for configurations not in the dataset by learning patterns from existing data points through In-Context Learning (ICL), then autonomously refining toward valid solutions via NHIL; $(iii)$ \textit{Constraint Relaxation Negotiation} when user constraints cannot be satisfied, \texttt{LIMCA} proposes alternative configurations with explicit trade-off explanations; and $(iv)$ \textit{Self-Correcting Pipeline} hold-out validation experiments demonstrate that \texttt{LIMCA} proposes solutions for 100\% of queries on unseen configurations.}